iLucoa/f20ga/Interactive/Readme.md

 Application & Interaction video (Roughly 3 minutes) https://heriotwatt-my.sharepoint.com/:v:/g/personal/abb2001_hw_ac_uk/EaSZqi3Ae7lIiX2iyfso7W4BWkW0GA6QluNy7sINzX4mRQ

+## Importing Models
+First, a load function is used to fetch the 3D model file, storing the raw data in the file variable.
+Next, it fetches the associated texture image via an HTTP request and converts the response into a Blob object, which is a representation of binary data.
+The Blob is then transformed into an ImageBitmap using the createImageBitmap function.
+Finally, the raw OBJ file data is parsed with a parse function to generate a structured 3D model representation (parsedObj), ready to be displayed in a 3D scene, likely with the texture applied for visual realism.
+This sequence is typical in 3D applications for loading and displaying textured models.

 ## Lights and Shaders
 The three objects in this projects uses 2 lightings, one shining at the front and one at the back.
 By tweaking and experimenting on the lights and shaders settings resulted in the final look of the objects